-It's a good thing that setup instructions come sewn into the stuff sack because this tent is not really like any other we have ever seen.
-Once you have practiced a time or two it becomes pretty easy, although having to prop up three poles and stake out nine different points and adjust them all for sufficient tautness takes a bit of time.
-It is roughly the same amount of challenge to set up alone as our Editors' Choice winning Zpacks Duplex or the Hyperlight Mountain Gear Square Flat Tarp.
+It's a good thing that setup instructions come sewn into the stuff sack because this tent is not like any other we have ever seen.
+Once you have practiced a time or two, it becomes pretty easy, although having to prop up three poles and stake out nine different points and adjust them all for sufficient tautness takes a bit of time.
+It is roughly the same amount of challenge to set up alone as our Editors' Choice-winning Zpacks Duplex or the Hyperlight Mountain Gear Square Flat Tarp.

-Since this tent will not protect you from the rain, light snow, hail, or any sort of precipitation without collapsing in on itself and causing you to get wet and spend the whole night awake, there is no outdoor application, except perfectly clear weather, that we think it is suited to.
+Since this tent will not protect you from the rain, light snow, hail, or any precipitation without collapsing in on itself and causing you to get wet and spend the whole night awake, there is no outdoor application, except clear weather, that we think it ideally suits.

 The Flylite 2 retails for $350.
 If it worked as well as it is supposed to, then we would say the materials and protection were probably worth the money.
 However, since it doesn't work, we would say that it costs about $350 more than it is worth.